OuhscBbmc/DeSheaToothakerIntroStats/Chapter04/Chapter04.md

 ```
-Report created by Will at
+Report created by Will at 2014-04-07, 22:39 Central Daylight Time
 ```

 ```